Frequently asked questions

-The intention of Te Pūkenga is to open up more learning options, in more locations to more learners – and enable learners to move seamlessly between locations and modes – on-campus, online or on-the-job.
+Yes.
+Te Pūkenga aims to create more learning options in more locations for more learners and enabling learners to move between locations and modes of learning – that is, on-campus, online or on the job.

 Te Pūkenga Interim Learner Advisory Committee was established in 2021.
-The Advisory Committee provides advice to Council.
-A member of this committee also sits on Te Pūkenga Council.
+The Advisory Committee provides advice to Te Pūkenga Council and a member of this committee also sits on the Council.

-Te Pūkenga is currently working alongside local student councils, national student associations, unions, and independent student voice to develop and implement a stronger learner voice ecosystem to ensure learner voice is informing all levels of the organisation and that learners are supported by, and connected to, a wide network of learner groups.
+Te Pūkenga also works alongside local student councils, national student associations, unions, and independent student voices to develop and implement a stronger learner voice ecosystem to ensure learner voice informs all levels of the organisation and that learners are supported by and connected to a wide network of learner groups.

 Support for learners

-We will continue work to support women working in all industries, especially the trades where their representation in the workforce has traditionally been small.
+We continue to support women working in all industries, especially the trades where their representation in the workforce has traditionally been small.

-Te Pūkenga will work alongside employers to ensure they have the tools and knowledge to create appropriate work-based learning environments for women.
-There is a Work Based Learning collaboration project in place for 2022 which has begun addressing common issues that women face in learning and training.
-The research for the project commenced in August 2022.
+Te Pūkenga works alongside employers to ensure they have the tools and knowledge to create appropriate work-based learning environments for women.

 Workforce Development Councils (WDCs)